-The CCR Landfill design, construction, operation and maintenance is in compliance with the requirements of 40 CFR 257.81 for the following reasons:
+The CCR Landfill design and construction is in compliance with the requirements of 40 CFR 257.81 for the following reasons:

-- The run-on control system is designed to prevent flow onto the active portion of the CCR Landfill during at least the 25-year, 24-hour storm event.
-This meets the 25-year, 24-hour storm requirements of 40 CFR 257.81. - The run-off control system for the active portion of the CCR Landfill is designed to collect and control the water volume resulting from at least the 25-year, 24-hour storm event.
-This meets the 25-year, 24-hour storm requirements of 40 CFR 257.81. - Discharges to Duck Creek Reservoir are permitted under NPDES Permit No. IL0055620, thereby satisfying the requirement that run-off from the CCR Landfill is handled according to USEPA rules governing the discharge of surface water (see 40 CFR Part 257.3-3).
+- The run-on control system is designed to prevent flow onto the active portion of the CCR Landfill during the 25-year, 24-hour storm event.
+This meets the 25-year, 24-hour storm requirements of 40 CFR 257.81. - The run-off control system for the active portion of the CCR Landfill is designed to collect and control the water volume resulting from a 25-year, 24-hour storm event.
+This meets the 25-year, 24-hour storm requirements of 40 CFR 257.81. - Non-leachate stormwater discharges from the CCR Landfill to Newton Lake are permitted under NPDES Permit No. IL0049191, thereby satisfying the requirement that run-off from the CCR Landfill is handled according to USEPA rules governing the discharge of surface water (see 40 CFR Part 257.3-3).

 This document serves as the initial plan.
-The plan and revisions must be certified by a qualified Professional Engineer and entered into Duck Creek Power Station's operating record.
+The plan and revisions must be certified by a qualified Professional Engineer and entered into Newton Power Station's operating record.